radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 Periodic persistent cache refresh leverages a snapshot mechanism to detect changes in the backend data source(s).
 The “snapshot” is an LDIF formatted file that contains the entries from the backend.
 During a refresh cycle, a new LDIF file is generated from the backend and compared to the last snapshot to detect changes.

 ### Periodic Refresh Log

-The log associated with persistent cache with periodic refresh is configured from the Classic Control Panel > Settings tab > Logs > Logs Settings section.
-Select the VDS – Persistent Cache Periodic Refresh option from the Log Settings to Configure drop-down menu.

 **Log Contents**